w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 *Note: current contents present an initial draft state.
 They serve the discussion in the WoT IG*

-This page serves the identification of security and privacy requirements in the use cases that are considered by the WoT IG.
-This identification is based on the security and privacy requirements catalogue below
+This page identifies the security and privacy requirements of the use cases that are considered by the WoT IG.
+This identification is based on the security and privacy requirements catalogue below.

 # Requirements Identification
-The identification of security and privacy requirement will be use case-specific.
+The identification of security and privacy requirement is use case-specific.
 Consider privacy requirements as an example:
 * Important in WoT scenarios comprising wearables, connected cars or other individually-owned things/devices
 * Important in WoT scenarios with legal entity-owned things/devices processing data attributed to human users such as health care equipment
 * Not relevant in WoT scenarios with legal entity-owned things/devices not processing data attributed to human users such as industrial control systems

 So security and privacy identification is a task that has to be addressed in interaction the WoT IG TFs resp. in liasion with them.
 The security and privacy requirements catalogue below provides the input needed so that the output of the identification effort ("selection") refers to the same manifest and allows things to be compared across use cases and TFs

-The following does (a-priori) sketch how that might look like.
-Note that the "requirement identification" section is planned to be moved to an own page later on

 Task Force | Use Case | Informational Self-Determination | Anonymization, Pseudonymization | Authorization Management | Authorization Enforcement |  Initial Authentication | Single-Sign-On | Confidentiality | Data Origin Authentication, Integrity |  Credentialing |  Provisioning | Rate Limitations | Intrusion Detection and Prevention
 ----------- | ------- | -------------------------------- | ------------------------------- | ------------------------ | ------------------------- |  -------------- | -------------- | --------------- | ------------------------------------- |  ------------- |  ------------ | ----------- | -----------------------------